-Besides integrating extremely well with the Adobe Creative Cloud suite and many other third-party photo/video editing software, they offer a streamlined experience that will work well in any freelance or industry position.
+Besides integrating extremely well with the Adobe Creative Cloud suite and many other third-party video editing laptop software, they offer a streamlined experience that will work well in any freelance or industry position.

-For the casual creative, we recommend the 13" MacBook Pro 8GB RAM 256 SSD, which offers quality performance without unnecessarily bulking up the specs.
-It doesn’t offer touch bar, but it is portable and sturdy.
+- For the casual creative, we recommend the 13-inch MacBook Pro with M1 Chip, which offers quality performance without unnecessarily bulking up the specs.
+It doesn’t offer a touch bar, but it is portable and sturdy.

-Lastly, the professional creative looking to max out their performance power would be best served with a 15" MacBook Pro 16GB RAM with Raedon Pro (4GB).
+- Lastly, the professional creative looking to max out their performance power would be best served with a 16-inch MacBook Pro with i9 Processor and 1TB SSD.
 This model offers insane amounts of processing power, though you’ll likely still want an external monitor for the sake of screen space.